mewa/mewa.github.io/content/posts/2020-08-24-cloud-providers-for-bootstrappers.md

 such as the AWS Elastic Beanstalk, to serverless functions.

-This diversity is both a boon and a curse -- while you won't ever need to leave a cloud platform once you choose it, there's a good chance you'll find a significant portion of your time navigating around this complexity, especially in the beginning.
+This diversity is both a boon and a curse -- while you won't ever need to leave a cloud provider once you choose it, there's a good chance you'll find a significant portion of your time navigating around this complexity, especially in the beginning.